 MINIMAL INTERVENTION WINES

-Winemaking with minimal intervention is the practice of making wine in the most natural way possible, without pesticides, chemicals or unnecessary additives during winemaking.
+Minimal intervention winemaking is the practice of making wine in the most natural way possible, without pesticides, chemicals or unnecessary additives.

-Naturally when a vineyard focuses on quantity they will be utilising a significant amount of pesticides and anti-fungal treatments to ensure maximum yield, especially in cooler climates with summer humidity and problem diseases such as mildew.
+When a vineyard focuses on quantity, they will be utilising a significant amount of pesticides and anti-fungal treatments to ensure maximum yields, especially in climates with harvest-time humidity and problem diseases such as mildew.

 The Role of Sulphites

 The most common additive is sulphite (or sulfite), an inclusive term for a preservative that’s widely used in winemaking, as well as across the food industry in general.